 When you're at a convention all day, your eye shadow will begin to fade and your mascara will start running.
 Make sure to pack a small bag with extra makeup.

 You don't have to lug your entire makeup studio with you, but you'll likely need essential items like foundation, eye shadow, mascara, lipstick, and so on.
 If your friends notice your makeup fading, head to the bathroom and do some touchups.

 I've since learned my lesson.
 When you cosplay, you must become your character.
 Cosplaying as Deadpool?
 Pose like a smart aleck.
-Maybe you decide to go as Spiderman—in that case, you can pretend to shoot out a web.
-Quirky poses can really improve your cosplay game.
+Maybe you decide to go as Spiderman, in which case you can pretend to shoot out webs.
+Quirky poses can really improve your cosplay game, and it's fun!